hahaxun/mmf/website/docs/projects/m4c.md

 ## Installation

-Install MMF following the [installation guide](https://mmf.sh/docs/getting_started/installation/).
+Install multimodelity following the [installation guide](https://multimodelity.sh/docs/getting_started/installation/).

 This will install all M4C dependencies such as `transformers` and `editdistance` and will also compile the python interface for PHOC features.